Skip Breadcrumb Links

 If you live in Ontario and want to drive, you must have an Ontario driver's licence.
-The process to get a driver's licence depends on if you are a new driver, or if you have had a driver's licence before.
+The process of getting a driver's licence depends on whether you are a new driver or if you have had a driver's licence before.

-If you have a International Driver's Permit (IDP), you can use this when you first arrive in Canada.
+If you have an International Driver's Permit (IDP), you can use this when you first arrive in Canada.
 Find more information about using an IDP in Ontario.

 The licence has an expiry date.
 You have to renew it before it expires.

 Types of Licences

 Ontario has different licences depending on which kind of vehicle you want to drive.
 These are common types of licence:

 - G class (includes G1 and G2) - For cars, vans and small trucks

 - M class (includes M1 and M2) - For motorcycles, motor scooters and mopeds

 You can have more than one kind of licence.
 You do not need a licence to ride a bicycle.